 Data security No chance for hacker attacks – making OT security secure

 Connecting all the devices in a network to the Internet provides many advantages for production operations, such as being able to easily access machines from anywhere, whether for monitoring or maintenance by service partners.
 However, this also opens up the risk of third parties gaining unauthorized access and therefore requires the full protection of production operations.
 Phoenix Contact is certified in accordance with IEC 62443 and accordingly provides comprehensive security concepts for trouble-free operation.

 Due to discontinued updates and the resulting lack of protection against trojans and viruses, it can be difficult to integrate outdated systems.
 With CIFS monitoring, secure integration is possible even in these cases.

-One of the essential steps in the journey to a self-organizing smart factory is the targeted use and networking of data.
+One of the essential steps on the path to a self-organizing Smart Factory is the targeted use and networking of data.
 It enables the flexible control of material flow in production and makes it possible to respond quickly to changes in volatile markets.
 The horizontal and vertical integration of systems into the Digital Factory is necessary in order to achieve shorter production lifecycles.
 The networking of ERP, MES, and production is key here.
-In addition, new information is generated from the stored production data so as to increase efficiency through optimization.
+New information is generated from the stored production data enabling increased efficiency through optimization.
 Along with the data, there are also challenges associated with the integration of global safety, as well as communication and security concepts that need to be taken into consideration.
-Industry 4.0 and new automation standards can prove helpful here.
+Among other things, this is aided by Industry 4.0 and new automation standards.